pukar10/Crypto-React-Application/README.txt

 INSTRUCTIONS TO USE:
 you will need React, Node, and express.
-Start the server api by typing "node server.js" in your terminal.
-Then "npm start" to run the react application.
-You should be able to use all the features now, good luck!
+Start the server api by typing "node server.js" in your terminal. go to http://localhost:8080/login (password is test123) Then "npm start" to run the react application (http://localhost:3000/).
+Username is "user" Password is "test123" You should be able to use all the features now, good luck!

 FILES: